Konstantinos Tsatsos: Life

 He was born in Athens in 1899.
 After graduating from the Law School of the National and Kapodistrian University of Athens in 1918 he joined the diplomatic corps.
 After completing his doctoral studies (1924–1928) in Heidelberg, Weimar Republic Germany, he returned to Greece where he became a professor of law in 1933.
 In 1940, he was arrested and exiled for opposing the 4th of August Regime under Prime Minister of Greece Ioannis Metaxas.
 During the Axis occupation of Greece during World War II, Tsatsos participated in the Greek Resistance and then he fled to the Middle East, where the exiled Greek government was seated.

 After the end of World War II, in 1945 he returned to Greece and entered politics and became minister for the first time, serving as Interior Minister in the first cabinet of Vice Admiral Petros Voulgaris (8 April – 11 August 1945).
 In 1946, when he decided to participate more actively in the politics of Greece, he resigned from his post National and Kapodistrian University of Athens and then he became a member of the Liberal Party.
 After the formation of the National Radical Union by Constantine Karamanlis, in 1955 he became a member of the party and one of the closest colleagues of Karamanlis, although, ideologically, he was a centrist-liberal and not a conservative.

 He served as a member of parliament and in various ministerial positions until the Greek military junta of 1967–1974.
 Under the first premiership of Karamanlis (1955–1963) he served for many years as Minister of Public Administration.
 After the Metapolitefsi in 1974, he was elected again as a member of the Hellenic Parliament and became Minister for Culture.
 In 1975, he was elected President of the Republic by the parliament.
 He retired after serving his five-year term.
 He died in 1987 in Athens.
 He is buried in the First Cemetery.
-He was survived by his wife, Ioanna née Seferiádou, the sister of the Nobel laureate poet George Seferis who died in 2000.
+He was survived by his wife Ioanna, née Seferiadi, the sister of the Nobel laureate poet George Seferis who died in 2000.